lukekproj/GECKO/paper/paper.md

 Rehabilitation Research Laboratory at the University of Delaware (Dr. Jennifer Semrau), which uses robotics to improve assessment and rehabilitation after stroke.
 This adoption indicates a recurring need across any laboratory that uses Kinarm and eye-tracking.
-The software is released under the MIT license with tagged releases, a changelog, a contributing guide, a tutorial video, and continuous-integration workflows, and it ships with a worked demonstration dataset, a user manual, and a technical reference documenting every processing step.
+The software is released under the MIT license, with documentation, a worked demonstration dataset, and continuous integration.

 # AI usage disclosure